Resident retention ideas help reduce turnover in leased properties–which is, of course, a key element of any property manager’s job.

 Invest resources in property maintenance

-Anyone can tell you that property maintenance is critical to a positive resident experience.
+Anyone can tell you that property maintenance management is critical to a positive resident experience.

 But sometimes newer property managers only know how to take a reactive approach.
 They might do an annual inspection or respond to complaints.
 But they may not be proactively developing strategies to improve the property for themselves and their residents.